3890plkh/ecg_project_iexplore/README.md

 This is the project code for analysis of ECG data from the MIT-BIH Arrhythmia Database (can be found here: https://physionet.org/content/mitdb/1.0.0/).

 This repository contains the following code:
-* snippets.py - creates snippets of ECG pulses of different types of heart conditions.
-Heart condition is determined is from the annotations provided in the MIT-BIH Arrhythmia Database.
-* ecgcode.py - for playing around with the data, contains a function called plotCondition(), which plots a section of a snippet for a specific heart condition that you specify.
-* trainingDataSelector.py - contains a function that selects a percentage of the data to be used to train the MLPNN model.
-Which files make up that percentage is randomised each time (i.e. if you want 80% of the data to be used as training data, 80% of the total snippets will get selected each time, but out of our total snippets, which files make up this 80% changes each time)
 * mplnn_test0.py - first attempt at creating a working ML model.
 The ECG signals are fed in as a Fourier transforms.
 You can specify what percentage of the data should be used for training the ML model from the command line (if you don't specify a percentage, 80% of the data will be used for training as default).
-* test_all_models.py - trains all models using the same data and calculate an accuracy for each model.
-The code can create multiple training datasets and train all models on each of these datasets, and calculate an accuracy for each dataset and a precision and recall score for each condition for each dataset.
+* test_all_models.py - Randomises which files to use as training data.
+Trains all models using that same data and calculate accuracy, precision and recall scores for each model.
+The code can create multiple random training datasets and train all models on each of these datasets.
 Plots a histogram of the accuracy scores.
+* Plots for poster\Accuracies plot.py - plots histograms of the accuracies data for the MLP, KNN and SVM models.
+Saves plots as .png file in Plots for poster\Plots.
+* Plots for poster\Model stats.py - calculate mean precision and recall scores for different models and plots the precision and recall scores of each model for each condition.
+Saves plots as .png file in Plots for poster\Plots.

 ## What the Aims of the Project are